Why is money so stressful? (Reduce financial anxiety today)

 Explore ways to deal with debt

 If you’re struggling with debt, there are a number of ways to deal with it.
-This might include negotiating with your creditors, consolidating your debts, or making a budget to help you get out of debt.
+This might include negotiating with creditors, consolidating debts, or making a budget to help you get out of debt.

 You could use the debt snowball or the debt avalanche method